pohlio/tidyinftheo/README.md

 Overview
 --------

-There already exists a great package for information theory measures, called ["infotheo"](https://cran.r-project.org/web/packages/infotheo/index.html). **tidyinftheo** wraps around a few of the functions in the "infotheo" package. ['Tidy-style'](https://tidyverse.org/) data manipulation in [R](https://cran.r-project.org/).
+There already exists a great package for information theory measures (Cover and Thomas 2001), called ["infotheo"](https://cran.r-project.org/web/packages/infotheo/index.html) (Meyer 2014). **tidyinftheo** wraps around a few of the functions in the "infotheo" package. ['Tidy-style'](https://tidyverse.org/) data manipulation in [R](https://cran.r-project.org/).
 Some key differences is that this package:

 -   just calculates Shannon Entropy, Conditional Shannon Entropy, Mutual Information, and Normalized Mutual Information.
 -   just calculates the "emperical" versions of these measures, as opposed to estimates.